How Much Sisal Rope Do You Need For A Scratching Post?

 In general, it is best to choose a scratching post that allows your cat to stretch itself on the post.
 You should pick a tall post if your cat is tall.
 Measure the cat while standing on its hind legs and stretching its front legs as far as possible.
 Do not include the length of the tail when measuring.

-Also, note that horizontal scratch post height will differ from vertical scratch post.
+Also, note that the horizontal scratch post height will differ from the vertical scratch post.
 There is a difference in the scratching angle.
 Horizontal scratchers are shorter because cats usually bend or sit over them when scratching.

 You can buy a vertical scratching post that is around 31 inches.
 Tall cat breeds can have as much as 41 inches for the height of the post.
 For the horizontal type, 18 inches is already good.